Marengo Basin dam safety maintenance

 - access to private properties for residents and emergency services will be maintained throughout the works.

-Stage 2 water restrictions will apply in Apollo Bay, Marengo and Skenes Creek from 1 am on Tuesday 1 July 2025.
+Water restrictions were lifted in Apollo Bay, Marengo and Skenes Creek on Friday 1 August.

 Caring for Country